kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

 ## Authorize client with a certificate

-Follow the instructions in the tabs to further secure the mTLS service or Function.
-Create AuthorizationPolicy that checks if the client's Common Name in the certificate matches.
+The following instructions describe how to further secure the mTLS service or Function.
+>**NOTE:** Create AuthorizationPolicy to check if the client's common name in the certificate matches.

 1. Export the following values as environment variables: